lizmat/raku-all-modules/jonathanstowe/Pg-Notify/README.md

 	zef install .

-Or indeed *panda* :

-	panda install Pg::Notify

-	# or from a local copy

-	panda install .

 But I can't think there should be any problem with any installer that may come along in the future.

 ## Support